oskarth/praxis/README.md

 *November 2, 2015.
 Autocomplete in Clojure. ~1.5h, binary search / substring.
 Still a work in progress.*

 *Novemeber 3, 2015.
 Autocomplete in Clojure, continued. ~1h, figured out a nice find first substring using binary search algo.
 Still WIP, next is to get N following substring linearly, should be easy.
 Update: added top N substring.*

+*November 4, 2015.
+Rot13 in Clojure.
+Failed in ~1h.
+Too late/tired, think I should have sketched out more on paper.
+Also didn't manage to get the intrinsic rotation from problem.
+Oh well, live and learn.*